themlstudent/MasteringDataStructure/README.md

 #### Introduction to Arrays
 An array is collection of items stored at contiguous memory locations.
 The idea is to store multiple items of same type together.
 This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).

-### Insertion Operation

-Insert operation is to insert one or more data elements into an array.
-Based on the requirement, a new element can be added at the beginning, end, or any given index of array.

 ### Deletion Operation

 Deletion refers to removing an existing element from the array and re-organizing all elements of an array.